bedapub/PMDA-Summer-School/index.md

 * **Daily working time**: 8:30-17:30 with a lunch break
 * **Working language**: English
 * **Insurance**: Insurance and accomodation is the responsibility of the participants
 * **Lunch**: We go to lunch together.
-The lunch is sponsored by the Roche Pharmaceutical Sciences (PS) Predictive Modeling and Data Analytics (PMDA) chapter.
+The lunch is sponsored by the Roche Pharmaceutical Sciences (PS) Predictive Modeling and Data Analytics (PMDA) chapter
-* **Social events**: Social events include Science Talk, Career Talks, Roche site tour, and a dinner.
+* **Social events**: Social events include Science Talk, Career Talks, Roche site tour, and a dinner